SimonBrandner/apo-cube/docs/documentation.md

 This directory contains the classes and functions for handling the input and output peripherals of the MZ_APO.

-- `Input` class: Handles the rotary knobs input, reading their state and rotation values
+- `Input.cpp` class: Handles the rotary knobs input, reading their state and rotation values
-- `Output` class: Handles the output to the LCD and LEDs, writing pixel data to the screen and updating the LED states.
+- `Output.cpp` class: Handles the output to the LCD and LEDs, writing pixel data to the screen and updating the LED states.
-- `Mapping` class: Handles the memory mapping of the MZ_APO hardware registers, allowing direct access to the hardware.
+- `Mapping.cpp` class: Handles the memory mapping of the MZ_APO hardware registers, allowing direct access to the hardware.
-- `utils`: Contains setup functions for the peripherals.
+- `utils.cpp`: Contains setup functions for the peripherals.

 #### `scripts/virtual_peripherals/`